 5. Problems with speaking and writing

-You forget the words and more and more often replace them with phrases like “well, that thing that you get it.”
-The vocabulary is generally becoming scarcer.
-But verbosity appears; disturbances in the brain’s work do not allow formulating thoughts clearly, and briefly, you have to indulge in lengthy arguments.
+You start to forget the words more frequently and replace them with something like, "Well, that thing that you get it."
+In general, the vocabulary is becoming more limited.
+But verbosity appears; disturbances in the brain's work do not allow formulating thoughts clearly, and briefly, you have to indulge in lengthy arguments.
 And in the process, you often find yourself on the fact that you forgot what, in fact, you wanted to say.

 Adapted and translated by The Cop Cart Staff